Robert Ryder: Later life

 Following his naval career, he stood for election to the House of Commons as the Conservative Party candidate for Merton and Morden at the 1950 general election.
 He was elected and served as the Member of Parliament for five years.
 From 1955 to 1959 Ryder was Managing Director John Lewis Partnership.
 In 1962 Ryder was appointed to the management committee of the Royal National Lifeboat Institution (RNLI).
 He served until 1974, thereafter becoming a Life Vice-President.

-In 1964 the Ryders retired to live in the Old Rectory at Wolverton, on the Queen’s Sandringham estate, in Norfolk.
+In 1964 the Ryders retired to live in the Old Rectory at Wolferton, on the Queen’s Sandringham estate, in Norfolk.
 They were regularly guests of the Royal Family, and Robert occasionally joined shooting parties on the estate.

 In 1977 the Ryders moved from Norfolk to Inkpen, near Newbury.
 Ryder’s wife Hilaré died on 19 September 1982.
 Ryder himself died on 29 June 1986, whilst on the yacht Watchdog during a sailing trip to France.
 He is buried in Headington Crematorium, Oxford.